 Government figures also reveal that the number of computer programming-related businesses and consultancies in the UK has increased by 54% in the past 10 years, from 40,805 to 62,890.
 These businesses are generating turnover of more than £120bn, CodinGame said.

-Yet while more businesses are benefitting from having highly skilled developers on their teams, and while developers themselves arefor their expertise, the coding boom means tech recruiters are facing a digital skills crisis.
+Yet while more businesses are benefitting from having highly skilled developers on their teams, and while developers themselves are benefitting from bigger pay packets for their expertise, the coding boom means tech recruiters are facing a digital skills crisis.

-A survey by CodinGame in January revealed that HR professionals are increasingly concerned about the competition they face, with 61% of respondents saying this would present their biggest recruitment challenge of 2021.
+A survey by CodinGame in January revealed that HR professionals are increasingly concerned about the competition they face finding and recruiting skilled programmers, with 61% of respondents saying this would present their biggest recruitment challenge of 2021.

 Aude Barral, co-founder of developer training platform CodinGame, said that despite the growing number of professional developers, demand is still threatening to outstrip supply of talent.